arkalista/LBP_ConstraintPropogation/README.md

 </p>

 ### Precomputed Results on CIFAR-10
+You can find precomputed results on CIFAR-10 in the CIFAR/DATA directory, following is the structure LBP_ConstraintPropogation/src/CIFAR/DATA/<class_label>/data_batch_<classlabel>_<variation_type>.h5 Example
+1. Data for class label-0(airplane) and variation type-0(Original Image)
+LBP_ConstraintPropogation/src/CIFAR/DATA/0/data_batch_0_0.h5
+2. Data for class label-1(automobile) and variation type-5(Original Image)
+LBP_ConstraintPropogation/src/CIFAR/DATA/1/data_batch_1_5.h5

 ### Acknowledgment:
-I'd like to acknoweldge all the contributors who have worked on this repository from time to time, my special thanks to Prof Tahir Syed for his contribution to the idea and Sadaf Behlim, Alexis Thomas, Yameen Malik & Zaid Memon for their contribution in helping me write this code.
+I'd like to acknoweldge all the contributors who have worked on this repository from time.
+My special thanks to Dr.Tahir Syed, Sadaf Behlim, Yameen Malik and Zaid Memon.

 If you encounter any issue running the code, or come across somthing you want to add, please do let me know.